The Morse index theorem for mechanical systems with reflections: Introduction

 Here $V(x)$ is a real valued function that is not required to be globally smooth: our hypotheses are that $V$ is smooth up to $Y$ but in the interior hypersurface case is merely required to have matched values and first derivatives across the two sides.
 (The choice to work in this generality stems from our intended applications, described below.)

 \emph{The main results of this paper are a Morse index theorem for the functional $J$, both for trajectories with fixed boundary points and for the problem of periodic trajectories}; these are stated in Theorems~\ref{thm:morse1} and \ref{thm:morse} below.
+We also prove an \emph{addition formula} (Theorem~\ref{thm:addition} below) that computes the difference of the Morse index (with fixed endpoint conditions) of a concatenation of two paths and the sum of the Morse indices of the individual paths; the result is expressed as the index of the Hessian of the sum of the action functions along the two paths.

 Our interest in this problem was stimulated by the aim of proving a \emph{Gutzwiller trace formula} that would relate the asymptotics of the trace of the Schr\"odinger propagator $e^{-it (\frac 12 \Lap+V)/h}$ to the behavior of closed classical trajectories \cite{Gu:71}.
 Typically in such trace formulae, one obtains a \emph{Maslov factor}, a power of $i$ that is the Morse index of the variational problem for closed trajectories.
 For instance, in the Riemannian geometric case related to the Duistermaat--Guillemin trace formula \cite{Duistermaat-Guillemin1}, this variational characterization of the Maslov factor was established in \cite{Du:76}.
 In mechanical systems with a non-smooth potential $V$, singular across $Y$ as described above, it turns out that in addition to ordinary periodic physical trajectories, there are contributions to the trace asymptotics from periodic trajectories that are \emph{reflected} at $Y$ as well as those transmitted across $Y$ \cite{GaWu:18}.
 We were dismayed that we could not find any existing account of the Morse index theorem for the periodic variational problem with reflected mechanical trajectories; since this problem seems a physically natural and important one, we have attempted to fill this gap in the literature here.